 Canada lies in the northern part of the North American continent.
 It is 4,346 km (2,701 miles) from north to south — Cape Columbia on Ellesmere Island (N.W.T.) to Middle Island in Lake Ontario.
 It is 5,514 km (3,426 miles) from east to west — Cape Spear (NFLD) to the Yukon-Alaskan border.
 It borders the United States (south and northwest), the polar regions (north), as well as the Atlantic and Pacific oceans (east and west).

 Canada is also known for having the longest coastline in the world at about 244,000 km (151,600 miles).
-The country also has so many different landscapes, such as vast, fertile prairies, approximately 2 million fresh-water lakes, boreal forests, tall mountain ranges and lots of tundra.
+The country also has so many different landscapes, such as vast, fertile prairies, approximately 2 million fresh-water lakes, boreal forests, tall mountain ranges and lots of tundras.

 Canada came into being as a country on July 1, 1867, when the British government passed the British North American Act (BNA).
 The original dominion of Canada was made up of only 4 provinces: Ontario, Quebec, Nova Scotia and New Brunswick.